Gare Saint-Lazare

 Gare Saint-Lazare is your gateway to western France.
 It primarily serves Normandy, with direct trains to Rouen, Le Havre, Caen, Cherbourg and many other cities.
 Perfect for a seaside escape or a visit to the D-Day beaches!

 Prefer to stay in Île-de-France?
 Lines Transilien L and J take you to Versailles, Saint-Nom-la-Bretèche, Mantes-la-Jolie or even Cergy.
-Ideal for a weekend of nature or culture close to Paris.
+Ideal for a nature or culture weekend close to Paris.

-Need a quick shopping break or a bite to eat?
+Need a shopping break or a quick lunch?
 The station houses a shopping gallery with boutiques, cafés, and restaurants.
 The perfect way to wait for your departure in peace!

-With its 27 tracks, Gare Saint-Lazare is one of Paris’s largest stations.
-Don’t worry—it’s organized into three main halls (Hall Europe, Hall Normandie, and Hall Transilien), each dedicated to specific destinations.
+With its 27 platforms, Gare Saint-Lazare is one of Paris’s largest stations.
+Don’t worry: it’s organized into three main halls (Hall Europe, Hall Normandie, and Hall Transilien), each dedicated to specific destinations.

-The Hall Europe (tracks 1 to 10) serves long-distance trains to Normandy.
-The Hall Normandie (tracks 11 to 17) complements this offering, while the Hall Transilien (tracks 18 to 27) is reserved for suburban trains.
+Hall Europe (tracks 1 to 10) serves long-distance trains heading to Normandy.
+Hall Normandie (tracks 11 to 17) complements this offering, while Hall Transilien (tracks 18 to 27) is reserved for suburban trains.
 Clear signs and display screens will guide you effortlessly.

-For your convenience, elevators and escalators are available.
-People with reduced mobility will find accessible entrances and dedicated assistance.
+To make your travels easier, elevators and escalators are available.
+People with reduced mobility will find adapted access and dedicated assistance.
 Convenient, isn’t it?

 Access: how to reach Gare Saint-Lazare?

 The station is ultra-connected thanks to Paris’s public transport.
-The metro (lines 3, 9, 12, 13, and 14) and the RER E (Haussmann - Saint-Lazare station) drop you just steps from the entrance.
-A breeze!
+The metro (lines 3, 9, 12, 13 and 14) and the RER E (Haussmann - Saint-Lazare station) drop you off just a few steps from the entrance.
+A real breeze!

-Driving?
-Several parking lots are nearby, such as Parking Saint-Lazare (13 Rue de Budapest).
-Taxis and ride-hailing services (Uber, Bolt) also have dedicated pickup points in front of the station.
+Coming by car?
+Several car parks are available nearby, such as Parking Saint-Lazare (13 Rue de Budapest).
+Taxis and VTCs (Uber, Bolt) also have dedicated pick-up points in front of the station.

 By bike?
-There are Vélib’ stations located near the station.
-And if you prefer to walk, the station is just a 10-minute walk from La Madeleine or the Opéra Garnier.
-A pleasant stroll through Haussmannian Paris!
+Vélib’ stations are set up around the station.
+And if you prefer to walk, rest assured that the station is just a 10-minute stroll from La Madeleine or the Opéra Garnier.
+A pleasant walk through Haussmannian Paris!

 What to see and do around Gare Saint-Lazare

-The station is ideally located for exploring chic and lively Paris.
-Just a stone’s throw away, Rue Saint-Lazare and its luxury boutiques await.
-Shopping enthusiasts will love browsing the galleries of Printemps Haussmann or Galeries Lafayette.
+The station is ideally located to explore chic and lively Paris.
+Just a stone’s throw away, Rue Saint-Lazare and its luxury boutiques await you.
+Shopping enthusiasts will love wandering through the galleries of Printemps Haussmann or Galeries Lafayette.

-Craving culture?
-The Opéra Garnier, an architectural masterpiece, is less than a 15-minute walk away.
-For a nature break, head to Parc Monceau, a lush green oasis with romantic charm.
+Fancy some culture?
+The Opéra Garnier, an architectural masterpiece, is less than 15 minutes on foot.
+For a nature break, head to Parc Monceau, a green oasis with romantic charm.

-Foodies won’t be disappointed: classic Parisian brasseries like Le Grand Café Capucines or La Table d’Anvers serve traditional dishes in a welcoming atmosphere.
+Foodies won’t be disappointed: Parisian brasseries like Le Grand Café Capucines or La Table d’Anvers serve classic dishes in a convivial atmosphere.
 The perfect way to recharge before or after your journey!

 Why is Gare Saint-Lazare a must-see?

 Gare Saint-Lazare is far more than just a railway hub: it’s a symbol of Paris.
-Its grand architecture, rich history, and central location make it a unique place, where travel and discovery intersect.
+Its majestic architecture, rich history and central location make it a unique place, at the crossroads of travel and discovery.

-Whether you’re heading to Deauville, Étretat or Versailles, or simply want to admire a historic station, Saint-Lazare is worth the detour.
+Whether you’re heading to Deauville, Étretat or Versailles, or simply want to admire a station steeped in history, Saint-Lazare is worth a visit.
 And who knows?
-You might even catch the spirit of Monet or bustling travelers, just like in an Impressionist painting!
+You might even catch the spirit of Monet or bustling travellers, just like in an Impressionist painting!

 Ready to set off?
-Check schedules and plan your trip on the official SNCF website.
+Check the timetables and plan your journey on the official SNCF website.
 Have a great trip and see you soon in Paris!